Consequentia mirabilis

+Weaker variants of the principle are provable in minimal logic, but the full principle itself is not provable even in intuitionistic logic.

 History

 Consequentia mirabilis was a pattern of argument popular in 17th-century Europe that first appeared in a fragment of Aristotle's Protrepticus: "If we ought to philosophise, then we ought to philosophise; and if we ought not to philosophise, then we ought to philosophise (i.e. in order to justify this view); in any case, therefore, we ought to philosophise."

 Barnes claims in passing that the term consequentia mirabilis refers only to the inference of the proposition from the inconsistency of its negation, and that the term Lex Clavia (or Clavius' Law) refers to the inference of the proposition's negation from the inconsistency of the proposition.

+Derivations

+Minimal logic

+The following shows what weak forms of the law still holds in minimal logic, which lacks both excluded middle and the principle of explosion.